nuckcrews/Social-Reality-iOS/README.md

 ---

+### License

+This library is licensed under the MIT License.

+---

 ### Contributors

 If you are interested in contributing to this project please feel free to make a pull request or send me an email.

 nickcrews35@gmail.com

 I'm working on creating an open source contribution guide soon.